 I’m not going to lie and say that Costa Rica is a cheap country because it isn’t.
-As far as Central America goes it is the most expensive country to travel.
+As far as Central America goes, Costa Rica is the most expensive country to travel.
 That being said, it is possible to travel in Costa Rica on a budget while still participating in amazing activities and not skimping of fab vibes!
-Here’s how we do it!

 Yeap, this is probably completely contradictory to everything you’ve ever heard.
 Usually, if you book ahead of time it’s cheaper right?
 Well, not in Costa Rica.
 See, all the big tour companies that you find on the internet have the money to set up websites and try to hook tourists.
 We have had much better luck asking at our hotel if they know anybody who offers similar tours.
 Usually, these local tour companies will partner with hotels and you will get a cheaper rate.